Geographic Information Systems

 Winter Storm Outlook products provide snow and freezing rain forecasts for the North America out to 3 days

 Snow Forecasts probabilistically define areas where snow of 4”+, 8”+, and 12”+ is expected for Day 1, Day 2, and Day 3.
 The Freezing Rain Forecast categorically depicts areas at risk for more than 0.25” of ice accumulation from freezing rain using a low, medium, and high probabilities.
 This outlook is updated daily.

-As a Value Added Reseller of the Earth Networks Total Lightning Network (ENTLN), we can provide real-time lightning data.
+As a Value Added Reseller of the Earth Networks Total Lightning Network (ENTLN), we are able to provide real-time lightning data.

 The ENTLN network utilizes the latest in Time of Arrival technology to detect upwards of 95% of all lightning in the United States with an average error of less than 250 meters.
 ENTLN data for both cloud-to-cloud and cloud-to-ground lightning data are continuously streamed to WDT for reliable and low latency display and alerting applications.
 The real time lightning map service offered by WDT updates every minute depicting cloud-to-ground lightning.
 This map service can be set for domains as small as 50x50 miles centered on a single asset, the full Continental US, or larger domains.
 Pricing varies by the size of the geographic extent for which your Real Time Lightning map service will be set up.

 Our Lightning Prediction Algorithm (LPA) is an algorithm that predicts the threat of lightning in the next 60 minutes categorically using moderate and high threats.

 The polygons are derived and output every 5 minutes from a process that combines radar data and detected lightning.
 Multiple time steps of radar mosaics are used to determine the direction and velocity of all storm cells in the gridded domain.
 Detected lightning is then used to identify the area currently affected by lightning and advect that area along the forecast path of the storm cell.